- Koa Health

 - Increased tobacco, alcohol and other substance use

 The gap in existing care

 57% of people with a mental illness go untreated in a given year.
 Why?
 Potentially as a result of barriers to care: Financial constraints, limited time and difficulties with access (such as having to drive over an hour to get to a specialist) are major contenders, along with the stigma and embarrassment often associated with mental health conditions.

 Unfortunately, beyond these barriers, there are also known shortages and problem points in the existing care systems affecting people’s ability to access appropriate support.
-By 2025, the US Department of Health and Human Services predicts the following shortages:
+As of 2021, the Royal College of Psychiatrists perceived the following effects of existing shortages:

 How can gaps in care be covered?